-- By letter dated 15 May 2014, the Ministry of Finance and Economy (MOFE) informed that it is the convention of the Ministry to make annual GORTT subventions to eTecK to enable the Company to meet its operating and capital expenditures.
-The MOFE further confirmed that in the post balance sheet period, it has committed and disbursed GORTT funding to support eTecK in its expenditure as described below. - eTecK's continued receipt of funds under the Public Sector Investment Programme (PSIP) in respect of ongoing initiatives and projects of \$102m in 2015. - The allocation of \$96m and \$32m respectively in the 2015 and 2016 national budgets under PSIP - eTecK's continuing ability to consistently and adequately meet its liabilities as they fall due.
+- By letter dated 15 May 2014, the Ministry of Finance (MOF) informed that it is the convention of the Ministry to make annual GORTT subventions to eTecK to enable the Company to meet its operating and capital expenditures.
+The MOFE further confirmed that in the post balance sheet period, it has committed and disbursed GORTT funding to support eTecK in its expenditure as described below. - eTecK's continued receipt of funds under the Public Sector Investment Programme (PSIP) in respect of ongoing initiatives and projects of \$32m in 2016. - eTecK's continuing ability to consistently and adequately meet its liabilities as they fall due.